This is The Grendel:

 But it won’t.

-When I lived in Sylmar, my cat O-man died from old age.
-And that was hard.
+When I lived in Sylmar, my cat Oliver died from old age and that was hard. (“Hard” in the sense that as a child, I went to something like 14 funerals of family and friends in a single year and have attended many more since then.
+I understand loss intimately.)
 I buried him in the backyard in my favorite shirt, and I cried like a little boy for a while.

 I love my guitars but they’re just a tool.
 I use them like I’d use a favorite pen – but I’ll never love a guitar like I love The Grendel.